metaplex-foundation/aura/rocks-db/src/data_model.md

 ## Secondary DB syncronization
 The index database is updated in batches.
 To support this a secondary index is introduced in rocks:
 - ASSETS_UPDATED_IN_SLOT_IDX - keys of this table are constructed of slot and pubkey of the asset
+- FUNGIBLE_ASSETS_UPDATED_IN_SLOT_IDX - the same as above, the only difference is that the column only stores funglibe assets

 The batch update may be expressed as (pseudocode):